-- Plan and administer care that is effective, age-appropriate, patient-centered, timely, efficient and equitable for the treatment of health problems and the promotion of wellness
+Patient care includes age-appropriate assessment, evaluation and management.
+Physician assistants must demonstrate care that is effective, patient-centered, timely, efficient and equitable for the treatment of health problems and the promotion of wellness.

 The University of St. Francis Physician Assistant program requires certain skills and professional behaviors that are essential for admission, promotion, graduation, and entry into the profession.
 Candidates must have skills in the areas of observation, communication, motor, intellectual/critical thinking, interpersonal and behavior/social attributes.
 Reasonable accommodation for persons with documented disabilities will be considered on an individual basis.
 Students wishing to request accommodations for disabilities should contact the Office of Disability Services Administrator at 815-740-3204.

 - Observation Skills: The candidate/student must possess sufficient visual, auditory and tactile sensation to perceive appropriate information presented in the classroom, laboratory, and clinical settings (ie., observe patients accurately at a distance and close at hand).

 - Communication Skills: The candidate/student should be able to speak, to hear, and to observe patients in order to elicit information, describe mood, activity, posture, and to perceive nonverbal communications.
 The candidate/student must be able to communicate effectively and efficiently in oral and written forms.

 - Motor Skills: The candidate/student should be able to perform inspection, auscultation and palpation techniques during physical exam.
 The candidate/student should be able to execute movements reasonably required to move from area to area, maneuver in small places, calibrate and use large and small equipment, position and move patients, and provide patients with general care and emergency treatment.